Action Engine: Automatic Workflow Generation in FaaS: Func Identifier

+Following Task Planning, the Function Selector is responsible for pairing each sub-task with the most relevant function from the function repository (Func Repo in Figure~\ref{fig:architecture}).
+To ensure that the selected functions are semantically aligned with subtask $s_i$, Function Selector uses cosine similarity between $s_i$ and the function embeddings to retrieve the top-k most relevant (i.e., highest cosine similarity scores) functions, denoted as $F^{s_i}_{1..k} = \{ f^{s_i}_1, f^{s_i}_2, \ldots, f^{s_i}_k \}$ , from the repository.
+At the \textit{function selection} stage, identifying incorrect selections is challenging before execution, except when function descriptions are clearly misaligned with the intended sub-task.
+To address this, based on our initial experiments, we apply a cosine similarity threshold of 0.7 to ensure that only function candidates with strong semantic alignment are considered.

-Subsequently, the LLM is utilized to select the most suitable function from the top-k retrieved functions.
-The LLM evaluates the semantic alignment and contextual appropriateness of each function relative to the subtask, ensuring the closest match.
-The final function \( f_i^* \) chosen by the LLM is:
+Subsequently, the LLM is utilized to select the most suitable function from the top-k retrieved functions (Appendix B, Figure \ref{AppendixA: FucnSelector Prompt}).
+To ensure the closest match, the LLM evaluates the semantic alignment and contextual appropriateness of each function relative to the sub-task.
+Specifically, the LLM chooses function \( f_i^* \) based on the parameters noted in Equation~\ref{eq:fi}.

-The output of this process is a set of pairs representing nodes in the workflow, where each node \( (s_i, f_i^*) \) consists of a subtask \( s_i \) and its corresponding selected function \( f_i^* \).
-This set of pairs $N$ is then used as the \textit{nodes} to construct the workflow DAG.
-For simplification, we create node $n_i$ that refers to $(s_i, f_i^*)$, therefore, $N$ can now be defined as:
+Let $N$ be the output of the Function Selector, a set of pairs in the form of \( (s_i, f_i^*) \) representing the DAG nodes where each $n_i\in N$ is defined as follows: